Lille: Early modern era

 The 16th and 17th centuries were marked by a boom in the regional textile industry, the Protestant revolts and outbreaks of the Black Death.

 Lille came under the rule of the Charles V, Holy Roman Emperor in 1519.
 The Low Countries fell to his eldest son, Philip II of Spain, in 1555.
 The city remained under Spanish Habsburg rule until 1668.
 Reformed Christianity first appeared in the area in 1542, and by 1555, the authorities were taking steps to suppress that form of Protestantism.
 In 1566, the countryside around Lille was affected by the Beeldenstorm.
 In 1578, the Hurlus, a group of Protestant rebels, stormed the castle of the Counts of Mouscron.
 They were removed four months later by a Catholic Wallon regiment, and they tried several times between 1581 and 1582 to take the city of Lille, all in vain.
 The Hurlus were notably held back by the legendary Jeanne Maillotte.

 Also in 1581, at the call of Elizabeth I of the Kingdom of England, the north of the Seventeen Provinces, having gained a Protestant majority, successfully revolted and formed the Dutch Republic.
 The war brought or exacerbated periods of famine and plague (the last in 1667–1679).

 The first printer to set up shop in Lille was Antoine Tack in 1594.
 The 17th century saw the building of new institutions: an Irish College in 1610, a Jesuit college in 1611, an Augustinian college in 1622, almshouses or hospitals such as the Maison des Vieux hommes in 1624 and the Bonne et Forte Maison des Pauvres in 1661, and of a Mont-de-piété in 1626.

 Siege of Lille in 1708, by John Wootton.

 Unsuccessful French attacks on the city were launched in 1641 and 1645.
 In 1667, Louis XIV successfully laid siege to Lille, resulting in it becoming French in 1668 under the Treaty of Aix-la-Chapelle, provoking discontent among the citizens of the prosperous city.
 A number of important public works undertaken between 1667 and 1670, such as when Sébastien Le Prestre, Marquis of Vauban build the Citadel of Lille, or the creation of the quartiers of Saint-André and la Madeleine, enabled the French king to gradually gain the confidence of his new subjects in Lille, some of whom continued to feel Flemish, but they had always spoken the Romance Picard language.

-In 1708, during the War of the Spanish Succession, the Grand Alliance captured captured Lille.
+In 1708, during the War of the Spanish Succession, the Grand Alliance managed to capture Lille.
 For five years, from 1708 to 1713, the Dutch continued to occupy the city.
 Throughout the 18th century, Lille remained a profoundly Catholic city.
 It took little part in the French Revolution, but there were riots and the destruction of churches.
 In 1790, the city held its first municipal elections.